 Steeped in rich history, this historic cathedral town has become an ideal base for exploring the region as well as having many attractions of its own.

-You can walk to the main mountain ranges from the house which will take approximately 45 mins walk to the base of the central Beacons range.
+You can walk to the main mountain ranges from the bed & breakfast which will take approximately 45 mins walk to the base of the central Beacons range.
 If you wish to drive into the Beacons, then car parks in the National Park can be found on the Brecon Beacons Park Society pages by following the link here